chrisccoy/tech-radar/README.md

 This is a sample project for how one might generate a dataset to be used by the Backstage tech radar [plugin](https://github.com/backstage/backstage/tree/master/plugins/tech-radar).
 The Tech Radar expects a JSON object matching the TechRadar type defined [here](pkg/types/types.go)

-This project is just a sample for demponstration purposes.
+This project is just a sample for demonstration purposes.
 There was no effort put into design and scaffolding of this project.

-##Building
+## Building

 From the root directory run:
 `make`